 Active volunteer firefighters who have reached the age of 18 and who have completed 1 year of firefighting service are eligible to participate in the program.
-Participants acquire a nonforfeitable right to a service award after being credited with five (5) years of firefighting service or upon attaining the program's entitlement age while an active volunteer.
+Participants acquire a nonforfeitable right to a service award after being credited with five (5) years of firefighting service, becoming totally and permanently disabled, dying while an active volunteer, or upon attaining the program's entitlement age.
 The program's entitlement age is the later of age 60 or age after first earning a year of service credit under the point system.
 An active volunteer firefighter is credited with a year of firefighting service for each calendar year after the establishment of the program in which he or she accumulates fifty points.
 Points are granted for the performance of certain firefighter activities in accordance with a system established by the sponsor on the basis of a statutory list of activities and point values.
 A participant may also receive credit for five (5) years of active volunteer firefighting service rendered prior to the establishment of the program as an active volunteer firefighter member of the Mineola Fire Department.